timborn/stock-stats/readme.txt

 Oops!
 How to fix this?

-TODO: fix blind quoting to be "smarter"
+DONE: fix blind quoting to be "smarter"